 Workshops and short courses are scheduled throughout the year.
 Recent topics included workshops on materials properties of pharmaceuticals, challenges in liquid coating application, nanocomposites, colloidal nanoparticles for printed electronics and photovoltaics, and organic optoelectronics for energy efficient applications, as well as short courses on rheological measurements and coating process fundamentals.

-Please contact Bob Lewis, IPrime Director of Technology Transfer, for further details.
+Please contact Bob Lewis, IPRIME Executive Director, for further details.